crake7/Network-Pen-Test-Tools/Sniffers/README.md

 #### `sniffer_ip_header_decode.py`

-* This is a fully functional packet sniffer: it will read in the packets and parse their information.
+* This is a limited packet sniffer: it will only read in the packets and parse their IP information.
 * It uses the **struct** library, so access to raw sockets is somewhat limited.
 * Beware the functionality changes depending on your OS:
    * Windows - Allows you to see TCP, UDP, and ICMP traffic.